HEADACHE THAT WON’T GO AWAY

 One of my patients came to me after years of being told she just had migraines.

 She had tried multiple migraine medications—triptans, preventives, even Botox—with no lasting relief.
-She was told it might be hormonal, or medication overuse, or maybe she wasn’t sleeping enough.
+She was told it might be hormonal, medication overuse, or poor sleep.

 But something didn’t fit.